 David serves on the board of directors and is general counsel of The Children’s Charities Foundation, a charity that has disbursed more than $8 million to organizations that support disadvantaged and at-risk children by strengthening their health and welfare, supporting strong cohesive families and assisting with educational and recreational programs.
 He was the recipient of the "Stars for Children" award in December 2003 in recognition of his individual achievements and philanthropic generosity on behalf of The Children's Charities Foundation.
 The "Stars for Children" award is a leadership award that is presented annually to an individual who has proven dedication and commitment to children's causes and their well-being through philanthropy in the Washington, D.C. metropolitan area.

 From 2013 to 2020, David sat on the board of directors for The Amputee Coalition, which is the nation’s leading organization on limb loss, and is dedicated to enhancing the quality of life for amputees and their families, improving patient care and preventing limb loss.
 David also serves as General Counsel to The Amputee Coalition.
+He will begin serving a second set of terms on the board of directors on January 1, 2022.

 In addition, he serves as outside counsel for the Bruce Edwards Foundation for ALS Research (http://www.bruceedwardsfoundation.org/) and spearheads the firm’s work with the Georgetown Entrepreneurship Practicum, which provides pro bono legal services to social entrepreneurs and individuals who cannot otherwise afford legal services.